Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes

 \section{Function spaces and mapping properties}

-The purpose of this section is to define Sobolev-type spaces $\Sob^{s}$ based on the elementary derivatives $\TP$ and $|\TD|^2$, both on $\RNP$ and on a manifold with boundary.
+The purpose of this section is to define Sobolev-type spaces $\Sob^{s}$ based on the elementary derivatives $\TD$ and $|\TD|^2$, both on $\RNP$ and on a manifold with boundary.
 Finally, it is shown that Bessel operators act continuously between these spaces.

 The exposition is closest to that of \cite{warnick:2013:cmp}, where these ``twisted'' Sobolev spaces were first introduced in the context of aAdS geometry.
 The relationship between $\Sob^1$ and certain weighted Sobolev spaces was exploited both in \cite{warnick:2013:cmp} and also in the closely related study of asymptotically hyperbolic spaces in \cite{gonzalez:2010}.
-Similar spaces are also defined in \cite{katrahov:1981}, and in \cite{katrakhov:2011:de,zemanian} as related to the Hankel transform.